 FAQ

 Q: When is it appropriate to use passive voice?
-A: Passive voice is appropriate when the actor is unknown, unimportant, or when you want to emphasize the action rather than the actor.
+A: Passive voice is appropriate when the actor is unknown, unimportant, or when you want to highlight the action rather than the actor.
 It's also used to maintain a neutral tone or avoid assigning blame.

 Q: How can I identify passive voice in a sentence?
 A: Look for a form of the to be verb (is, are, was, were, been, being) followed by the past participle of the main verb.